awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

    ```

    Update the following values:

-   + Change `bucketname` and `videofile` to the Amazon S3 bucket name and file name of the video that you want to detect labels in\.
+   + Change `bucketname` and `videofile` to the Amazon S3 bucket name and file name that you specified in step 6\.
    + Change `Endpoint` and `us-east-1` to the AWS endpoint and region that you're using\.
    + Change `TopicARN` to the ARN of the Amazon SNS topic you created in step 2 of the previous procedure\.
    + Change `RoleARN` to the ARN of the IAM role you created in step 1 of the previous procedure\.
    + Change `RekognitionUser` to an AWS account that has permissions to call Rekognition Video operations\.

 1. Note the value of `JobId` in the response\.
 The response looks similar to the following JSON example\.